-I am currently working on a project that assesses the impact of the South African mineral revolution on the formation of large-scale ethnic identities at the turn of the 19th century.
-I have previously studied civil conflict and migration in Colombia, the long-term impacts of 19th century legislation design in Latin America, and was part of a research team that analyzed rural local politics in the Democratic Republic of the Congo.
+I am currently working on a project that assesses the political effects of the South African mineral revolution at the turn of the 19th century.
+I have previously studied civil conflict and migration in Colombia, the long-term impacts of 19th century legislation design in Latin America, and was part of a field research team that analyzed rural local politics in the Democratic Republic of the Congo.

 In this webpage you will find a sample of my work in the last four years.